theothornhill/gql/README.md

 # gql

-This is a WIP implementation of the [GraphQL spec](https://spec.graphql.org/June2018/)
+This is a WIP implementation of the [GraphQL spec](https://spec.graphql.org/June2018/).

+Right now this is mostly useful as a poor mans syntax checker for queries, should you try to send requests using `hunchentoot` or whatnot.
+If the string or file parses ok, `gql` returns two values, the original string and the parsed object.

 ## api